-Professors Emeriti Heinemann, Simms; Professors BlackmanS, Emmons, Hattox, Lehman; Associate Professors CoombsF, Dinmore, Frusetta, Greenspan; Lecturer Pilkington
+Professors Emeriti Heinemann, Simms; Professors Blackman, Emmons, Hattox, Lehman; Associate Professors Coombs, Dinmore, Frusetta, Greenspan; Senior Lecturer Pilkington

-All 300- and 400-level courses are open only to juniors and seniors, or others with the consent of the instructor.
+All 300- and 400-level courses are open only to juniors and seniors, though underclassmen may enroll with the consent of the instructor.

 The History minor consists of eighteen hours in History department courses.
-Of these eighteen hours, six hours each must be earned at the 100, 200, and 300/400 levels.
+Of these eighteen hours, at least six hours must be earned at the 300/400 level, and no more than six hours at the 100-level.
 Courses satisfying the minor are also to be distributed among the areas of American, European, and non-American/non-European history.
 Minors must take at least three credit hours in each of these areas and no more than nine credit hours of the required eighteen in any one area.

 Core curriculum courses may be used to satisfy the requirements for this minor.